shaheensiddiqui/waterbillpayments_/README.md

 # Municipality Water Bill Payments

 A full-stack web application designed to simplify and secure the **management of municipal water bill payments**.
-The system implements strict **role-based access control (RBAC)** to ensure that each user only interacts with data relevant to their municipality.
+The system implements strict **role-based access control (RBAC)** to ensure that each user only interacts with data relevant to their municipality, integrates Cashfree Payments API for online transactions with webhook-based auto reconciliation, and includes a Mock Bank API for bill verification.
+Built using Node.js, Express, MySQL, and React, it features real-time status tracking, email payment links, and a clean operator dashboard.

 ## System Overview